 4. Water Heater Failures

-How old are your water heaters and when is the last time you had them flushed to remove sediment?
+How old are your water heaters and when was the last time you had them flushed to remove sediment?
 To help keep your water heaters in good condition, you should consider having them serviced.
-A professional plumber will inspect all the components of your hot water heater and flush it to remove sediment, which can cause your heating elements to burn out if it is left in the tank.
+A professional plumber will inspect all the components of your hot water heater and flush it to remove sediment, which can cause your heating elements to overheat and fail if that sediment is left in the tank.
+Of course, failed elements aren’t the worst problem your water heaters could face.
+Most hot water heaters are lined with glass, and if sediment is left in the tank, it can cause hotspots that will melt that glass liner.
+Once that happens, it’s just a matter of time before the tank starts to leak.

 5. Irrigation and Hose Bib Problems

-Summer means water the grass, trees and flowers on a regular basis to make sure your property looks its best.
-Have your maintenance personnel walk your property to make sure the sprinkler heads aren’t leaking and that every hose bib is functioning properly.
-If a problem is found, it should be repaired before it costs you money in the form of higher water bills
+Summer means watering the grass, trees, and flowers regularly to make sure your property looks its best.
+Have your maintenance personnel walk through your property to make sure the sprinkler heads aren’t leaking and that every hose bib is functioning properly.
+If mysterious puddles are found on your property or some of the sprinkler heads are leaking, it’s time to call a professional plumber before your water bills become shockingly high.

 Consider Pipe Lining for Plumbing Pipe Leaks

-When it comes to protecting the integrity and reliability of your plumbing system, you can’t go wrong with pipe lining, which is the non-destructive way to repair leaking and corroded pipes.
-Pipe lining involves accessing your pipes through an access point rather than digging through your yard or cutting our sections of your drywall impotenzastop.it.
-The process creates a pipe within a pipe, meaning a liner is inserted into drain lines in order to seal small leaks and repair collapses.
-If you need to seal leaks in your potable water plumbing pipes, an epoxy coating is typically used to coat and seal the inside of the pipe, eliminating leaks and preventing further host pipe deterioration.
+When it comes to protecting the integrity and reliability of your plumbing system, you can’t go wrong with pipelining, which is the non-destructive way to repair the leaking and corroded pipes.
+Pipe lining involves accessing your pipes through an access point rather than digging through your yard or removing sections of drywall.
+The process creates a pipe within a pipe, meaning a liner is inserted into the drain lines to seal small leaks and repair pipe collapses, where part of the pipe has developed a huge hole or cracked extensively.
+Suppose you need to seal leaks in your potable water plumbing pipes, an epoxy coating can be used to coat and seal the inside of the pipe, eliminating leaks and preventing further host pipe deterioration.